 Imagine Communications Upgrades Egypt’s Rotana TV to File-Based HD

-DUBAI—Imagine Communications said it completed a major upgrade of the playout and asset management facilities at Rotana TV in Cairo, Egypt.
-The project for Rotana TV, which currently broadcasts 14 discrete channels as well as time-shifts and rebrands, reflects continued innovation in the Imagine Communications technology platform which was implemented in 2009.
+Imagine Communications, a market leader in advertising management and video infrastructure solutions serving global TV networks, broadcast stations, multichannel video programming distributors (MVPDs), governments and enterprise markets, today announced that it has completed a major upgrade of the playout and asset management facilities at Rotana TV in Cairo, Egypt.
+The project for Rotana TV, which currently broadcasts 14 discrete channels as well as time shifts and rebrands, reflects continued innovation in the Imagine Communications technology platform which was implemented in 2009.

-The upgrade project allows Rotana TV to migrate all of its channels to HD and enables the playout center to operate completely in the file domain.
-The enhancements enable Rotana TV to deliver output via a data stream for satellite providers Arabsat and Nilesat, and to other broadcast facilities in Europe and the USA.
+The upgrade project delivered significant benefits, allowing Rotana TV to migrate all of its channels to HD and enabling the playout center to operate completely in the file domain.
+Simplifying internal operations, the enhancements enable Rotana TV to deliver output via a data stream for satellite providers Arabsat and Nilesat, and to other broadcast facilities in Europe and the USA.
 Rotana TV plans to move IP delivery to outlets in Canada and South America in the future.

+“When we installed our original automated playout and asset management architecture in 2009, we knew it was one step in our continuing growth and that we would need to expand it in due course,” said Dr. Naser Refaat, Technical Services Executive Manager of Rotana TV.
+“That system has proved extremely robust and reliable, and it is very pleasing that we do not have to lose any of that capital investment as part of our upgrade.”

 The upgrade project, with new HD channels and file-based workflows, was designed and delivered by the Imagine Communications regional specialist center in Dubai, supported by Systems Design.